softwaresaved/international-survey/analysis/introduction.md

 **South Africa**|74%|42%

-This year we asked them about the use of Open Source licence and if they use Digital Object Identifier (DOI).
-The former is most extensively used, and among the users, they are often used.
-On contrary the use of DOI has a lower penetration rate and even among those who use it, they do not tend to frequently associate a DOI.
-Therefore, Open source seems more spread and as soon it is used, it becomes natural to associate an open source licence to the software, while the DOI do not share the same enthousiasm.
+This year we asked them about the use of Open Source licence and if they use a Digital Object Identifier (DOI).
+On the one hand, the former is most extensively used, and among the users, they are often used.
+On the other hand, the use of DOI has a lower penetration rate and even among those who use it, they do not tend to frequently associate a DOI.
+Therefore, Open source seems more spread and as soon it is used, it becomes natural to associate an open source licence to the software, while the DOI does not share the same enthusiasm.

 **Country**|**Use of open source licence**|**Frequency of open source use**|**Use of DOI**|**Percent of time for doi** :-----:|:-----:|:-----:|:-----:|:-----: